 Survey of late 19th and early 20th century studio practice.
 Completion of paintings which concentrate on historical styles as well as on a more personal direction.
+May be repeated for up to 6 credits.
 (6 hours studio)

-Prerequisite: Credit for ART 123.
+Prerequisite: Credit for ART 123 or consent of instructor.

-- Create paintings that exhibit a working knowledge of recent developments in the pictorial structure of paintings. - Understand and use the dynamic organization of pattern, two and three dimensional space and rhythmic demands of the "flat" picture plane. - Confidently paint shape, edges, color relationships and space with increased sensitivity. - Develop original and personal concepts and techniques. - Demonstrate an understanding of the technical aspect of the painting process. - · Develop the language skills in the critical evaluation of paintings.
+- Create paintings that exhibit a working knowledge of recent developments in the pictorial structure of paintings. - Understand and use the dynamic organization of pattern, two and three dimensional space and rhythmic demands of the "flat" picture plane. - Confidently paint shape, edges, color relationships and space with increased sensitivity. - Develop original and personal concepts and techniques. - Demonstrate an understanding of the technical aspect of the painting process. - · Develop the language skills used in the critical evaluation of paintings.